Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Experimental Evaluation

 {\bf The GNN-PE Efficiency w.r.t.
 Types of GNN Layers.} Figure~\ref{fig:gin_layer} examines the performance of our GNN-PE approach with different GNN model types, by comparing GAT \cite{velivckovic2018graph} with GIN \cite{xu2019powerful} used in the first layer of our GNN model, where parameters are set to their default values.
 In the GIN layer, we use a three-layer multilayer perceptron with the ReLU activation function and set the dimension of the hidden features to 32 for a fair comparison.
 From the figure, we can see that GNN-PE with GIN has poorer performance than GNN-PE with GAT.
 This is because the sum aggregation operation of the GIN layer tends to generate node embeddings based on vertex degrees, which incurs low pruning power for path embeddings.
 We also conduct experiments with other types of GNN layers, e.g., GCN \cite{kipf2017semi} and GraphSAGE \cite{hamilton2017inductive}.
 We do not report similar experimental results here.

-{\bf The GNN-PE Efficiency Evaluation w.r.t.
-Query Graph Size $\bm{|V(q)|}$.} Figure \ref{fig:querysize} illustrates the performance of our GNN-PE approach by varying the query graph size, $|V(q)|$, from 5 to 12, where default values are used for other parameters.
-When the number, $|V(q)|$, of vertices in query graph $q$ increases, more query paths from $q$ are expected which results in higher query costs for index traversal and refinement.
+{\bf The GNN-PE/GNN-PGE Efficiency w.r.t.
+Query Graph Size $\bm{|V(q)|}$.} Figure \ref{fig:query_graph_size} illustrates the performance of our GNN-PE and GNN-PGE approaches by varying the query graph size, $|V(q)|$, from 5 to 12, where default values are used for other parameters.
+When the number, $|V(q)|$, of vertices in query graph $q$ increases, more query vertices and paths from $q$ are expected, which results in higher query costs for index traversal and refinement.
 Thus, larger $|V(q)|$ incurs higher wall clock time.
-For different query graph sizes $|V(q)|$, our GNN-PE approach can achieve low time costs (i.e., 0.01 $sec$ $\sim$ 0.73 $sec$).
+For different query graph sizes $|V(q)|$, our methods can achieve low time costs (i.e., 0.01 $sec$ $\sim$ 0.73 $sec$ for GNN-PE and 0.0001$sec$ $\sim$ 0.35 $sec$ for GNN-PGE).

 {\bf The GNN-PE Efficiency Evaluation w.r.t.
 Average Degree, $\bm{avg\_deg(q)}$, of the Query Graph $\bm{q}$.} Figure \ref{fig:querydegree} examines the GNN-PE performance by varying the average degree, $avg\_deg(q)$, of the query graph $q$ from $2$ to $4$, where other parameters are set to default values.
 Higher degree $avg\_deg(q)$ of $q$ may produce more query paths, but meanwhile incur higher pruning power of query paths.
 Therefore, for most real/synthetic graphs, when $avg\_deg(q)$ increases, the wall clock time decreases.
 For real graph $wn$, due to more query paths from $q$, the time cost increases for $avg\_deg(q)=4$.
 With different $avg\_deg(q)$ values, the GNN-PE query costs remain low (i.e., 0.01 $sec$ $\sim$ 0.77 $sec$).